MusicalNinjaDad/warhammer/Act4_Clear_Skaven_from_Marienburg/Episode3_Tournament/Scrolls/court_mages.md

 court mage 2nd in command is:

 - secretly directly working for Guy
-- in league with ratcatchers & underworld-gang-2
+- in league with ratcatchers & twilight thorns
 - casting mind control on Robert's mentor who is still high up in Guy's court, due to his popularity with (nobles/military/church TBD as story develops)
 - Guy intends to replace senior mage with 2nd in command